 Sitatunga are also being hunted in increasing numbers as other sources of meat are becoming more difficult to find.
 As of 1999, about 40 percent of sitatunga resided in and around protected areas, but population stability is attributed more to low human interference than active conservation methods.

-A male sitatunga named Waylon lives in an exhibit at the Cheetah Conservation Station.
-Waylon shares his exhibit with three red river hogs.
+A male sitatunga named Waylon lives at Cheetah Conservation Station.
+He shares his exhibit with a red river hog.